History of rail transport: Electric power introduced

 Electricity quickly became the power supply of choice for subways, abetted by the Sprague's invention of multiple-unit train control in 1897.
 By the early 1900s, most street railways were electrified.

 The first practical AC electric locomotive was designed by Charles Brown, then working for Oerlikon, Zürich.
 In 1891, Brown had demonstrated long-distance power transmission, using three-phase AC, between a hydro-electric plant at Lauffen am Neckar and Frankfurt am Main West, a distance of 280 km.
 Using experience he had gained while working for Jean Heilmann on steam-electric locomotive designs, Brown observed that three-phase motors had a higher power-to-weight ratio than DC motors and, because of the absence of a commutator, were simpler to manufacture and maintain.
 However, they were much larger than the DC motors of the time and could not be mounted in underfloor bogies: they could only be carried within locomotive bodies.

 In 1894, Hungarian engineer Kálmán Kandó developed a new type 3-phase asynchronous electric drive motors and generators for electric locomotives.
 Kandó's early 1894 designs were first applied in a short three-phase AC tramway in Evian-les-Bains (France), which was constructed between 1896 and 1898.

 In 1896, Oerlikon installed the first commercial example of the system on the Lugano Tramway.
 Each 30-tonne locomotive had two 110 kW motors run by three-phase 750 V 40 Hz fed from double overhead lines.
 Three-phase motors run at constant speed and provide regenerative braking, and are well suited to steeply graded routes, and the first main-line three-phase locomotives were supplied by Brown (by then in partnership with Walter Boveri) in 1899 on the 40 km Burgdorf–Thun line, Switzerland.

 Italian railways were the first in the world to introduce electric traction for the entire length of a main line rather than just a short stretch.
 The 106 km Ferrovia della Valtellina line was opened on 4 September 1902, designed by Kandó and a team from the Ganz works.
 The electrical system was three-phase at 3 kV 15 Hz.
 In 1918, Kandó invented and developed the rotary phase converter, enabling electric locomotives to use three-phase motors whilst supplied via a single overhead wire, carrying the simple industrial frequency (50 Hz) single phase AC of the high voltage national networks.

 An important contribution to the wider adoption of AC traction came from SNCF of France after World War II.
 The company conducted trials at 50 Hz, and established it as a standard.
-Following SNCF's successful trials, 50 Hz (now also called industrial frequency) was adopted as standard for main lines across the world.
+Following SNCF's successful trials, 50 Hz (now also called industrial frequency) was adopted as standard for main lines across Europe and many other parts of the world.